|Join us for the Holiday Traditions After Event Sale.|

 The Florilegium jurors are a group of accomplished professionals with expertise ranging from botany and scientific illustration to rare and collectible botanical art.
 The jury meets two times a year to review applicants, policy and finished artwork for acceptance into the permanent collection at Filoli.
 The 2010 jury committee is comprised of the following members:

 The Filoli Florilegium advisors understanding and knowledge of this art form was instrumental in the formation of this collection.
 They continue to be a source of professional support and wisdom.
 They are:

-The Florilegium Guild artists are experienced botanical artists who work in the traditional media of watercolor, graphite and pen and ink.
+The Florilegium Guild artists are experienced botanical artists who work in the traditional media of watercolor, graphite, colored pencils and pen and ink.
 Admission to the Filoli Florilegium Guild is obtained by submitting an application and a portfolio to the Florilegium jury for review.
 Those artists accepted become part of the guild with the commitment that they will finish and submit, as a donation, two pieces of artwork to the Filoli Sterling Library.
 Artists choose subjects from a list that includes important plants from the four different historic eras at Filoli: indigenous plants, plants from the Bourn era, plants from the Roth era and plants from the National Trust era.
 Additional artwork and continuation on the project may be requested by Filoli.